Empire

 Take a view on soldiers

-Explore the real people performing a soldier's tasks, their reasons for joining and the lasting impact it can have on their lives.
+Explore the real people serving as soldiers, their reasons for joining, and the lasting impact their roles can have on their lives.

 Take a view on the Army's role